Below are pictures of my second hair transplant procedure on November 11, 2015.

 Once the technicians are finished dissecting the strips into grafts, the surgeon begins creating the recipient sites in my frontal hairline, temporal peaks, and vertex where the grafts will be placed.
 A small hypodermic needle or blade is used to create the sites and because they are so small, there will be no noticeable scar.
 The sound and feeling of the surgeon creating the recipient sites feels like someone crunching a potato chip on your head.

 Placing the grafts

-Once all of the recipient sites are created, Dr. Huebner and the technicians begin placing the grafts how your hair naturally grows making the surgery undetectable once all of the new hairs grow in.
+Once all of the recipient sites are created, the surgeon and the technicians begin placing the grafts how your hair naturally grows making the surgery undetectable once all of the new hairs grow in.